Amethyst (Steven Universe): Development and casting

-Character
+Role in Steven Universe

 She is one of the three Crystal Gems (with Pearl and Garnet), who, along with the titular Steven Universe, form the main characters of the series.
-She is more hedonistic and carefree than the other Gems, and behaves as more of an older sister figure to Steven.
+She is more hedonistic and carefree than the other Gems and behaves as more of an older sister figure to Steven.
 She often encourages Steven to enjoy himself and is the only Gem to engage in eating for fun, as Gems do not require food to survive.
 From the gemstone in her chest, she can summon a purple whip.
 Although most Gems possess the ability to shapeshift, Amethyst uses it to her advantage the most, especially when pulling pranks.

 Unlike Pearl and Garnet, who were allies of Steven's mother Rose Quartz in the ancient Gem war, Amethyst joined the Crystal Gems after the war ended.
 She was created on Earth to be one of many Amethyst soldiers in the Gem empire's army.
-However, she was created smaller and weaker than other Amethysts, and emerged long after the others had departed, leaving her isolated for many years before being taken in by Rose Quartz.
+However, she was created smaller and weaker than other Amethysts and emerged long after the others had departed, leaving her isolated for many years before being taken in by Rose Quartz.
 Michaela Dietz has spoken about how her experience as an adoptee informs her performance of Amethyst in this respect.
 She also was Greg's friend, but after Rose left, she blamed him, messed with him, and ended up ruining the friendship between them.

 Her character arc centers on coming to accept the burden of responsibility and overcoming her poor self-image arising from her smaller stature and "defective" creation.
 As the series moves forward, she becomes more self-confident.
 During the fourth season, she meets the other Amethyst soldiers who were created alongside her, and their support and affection for her become a source of emotional validation.
 In Steven Universe Future, Amethyst runs the Gem Human Excellence Mentorship (GHEM) as an educator in Little Homeworld and remains Steven's friend, even as he tries to deal with his trauma.